Orthotics for Kids with Knock Knees – Let’s Improve your Kids’ Posture!

 about-me

-1️⃣ Arch Support: Most children that have knock knees tend to be flat footed.
+1. Foot Arch Support: Most children that have knock knees tend to be flat footed.
 The orthotics I recommend provide medial and lateral flanges to prevent the feel from collapsing by keeping the foot aligned over the orthotic.
 I have noticed how most children’s prefabricated orthotics lack this feature and the child’s foot basically pushes through the orthotic and does whatever it wants.

 How effective this orthotic will be in helping realign your child’s feet and legs depends on the degree of your child’s knock knee condition.
+With that said, this is one of the best prefabricated orthotic on the market for helping treat, prevent, and control knock knees.

-The Best Orthotics for Kids with Knock Knees
+Choosing the Best Orthotics for Knock Knees

 Take a look at the chart below to figure out what size to order based on your child’s shoe size: